psilvask/expo-ssdp/README.md

 **No devices found:**

 - Ensure your phone is on the same Wi-Fi network as the target devices.
+- **iOS Local Network Permissions**: Double-check that your app has `NSLocalNetworkUsageDescription` in its Info.plist and that the user actually granted the local network prompt.
+- **Android Emulator**: The Android emulator sits behind a virtual router.
+It cannot receive multicast packets from your physical local network.
+You must test on a physical Android device.
 - Try increasing `timeoutMs` to `10000` or `15000`.
 - Check that `CHANGE_WIFI_MULTICAST_STATE` is in your Android manifest.
 - Call `getNetworkInterfaces()` to verify the device has an active Wi-Fi interface.